octaviandd/node-observatory-express-vite/README.md

-# 🔍 NodeJS Observatory
+# 🔍 Node Observatory

-A comprehensive observability and monitoring solution for Node.js applications that automatically tracks server, database, API, and infrastructure performance without requiring code changes.
+A comprehensive observability and monitoring solution for Node.js applications that automatically instruments your server, database, APIs, and infrastructure without requiring code changes.

 ## 📋 Table of Contents